-As of March 2020, there are 17 laws that explicitly provide exemptions from the AML.
+As of April 2015, there are 16 laws that explicitly provide exemptions from the AML.
 Those laws mainly provide exemptions from the application of the AML for cartel activities (not unilateral conduct) to certain sectors, such as insurance, maritime transportation and aviation.
 Some of the exemptions, such as those for the aviation industry, have been criticised as outdated, and the JFTC has shown an interest in abolishing or modifying them.
-In 2016, the JFTC published a report recommending the abolition of the exemption of certain types of arrangement of shipping companies from the AML granted for international ocean shipping.
-The report states that certain types of arrangements of shippers such as conferences and discussion agreements should not be exempted from the AML after considering the scope and content of the exemption granted in the US and in the EU, among other things.
-After conducting the hearings of shipping companies in conjunction with the Ministry of Land, Infrastructure and Transportation (MLIT), the JFTC requested that the MLIT urge shipping companies to abolish such arrangements.
-In conclusion, however, the MLIT decided to maintain the exemption for the time being.

-Also, at least one law (the Act on Japan Tobacco Inc) in Japan mandates a manufacturing monopoly and Japan Tobacco Inc. is granted a domestic monopoly on the manufacturing of tobacco under the law.
+Also, at least one law in Japan mandates a manufacturing monopoly and Japan Tobacco is granted a domestic monopoly on the manufacturing of tobacco under the law.
 However, this does not extend to the sales of tobacco.

 In Japan, the electricity and gas markets had been long kept as local monopolies, but the liberalisation of the electricity and gas market has been gradually introduced since 2000.
-Such liberalisation was completed in 2016 for the electricity market and in 2017 for the gas market.
-The JFTC, in conjunction with the METI, enacted guidelines for appropriate trade for each of the electricity market and gas market and made it clear that some conduct, such as refusing to deal or discriminatory treatment by the entity which controls the essential facilities, could constitute private monopolisation or unfair trade practices.
+Such liberalisation is planned to be completed in 2016 for the electricity market and in 2017 for the gas market.
+The JFTC, in conjunction with the Ministry of Economy, Trade and Industry, enacted guidelines for appropriate trade for each of the electricity market and gas market and made it clear that some conduct, such as refusing to deal or discriminatory treatment by the entity which controls the essential facilities, could constitute private monopolisation or unfair trade practices.